Why Are My Helium Hotspot Earnings So Spiky?

 I’ve helped hundreds of hotspot owners improve their understanding and earnings on the Helium network, from folks with just one Hotspot all the way out to companies with thousands of Hotspots.
 I’ve seen most of what you can do with Helium and I’d love to walk you through how to make YOUR contributions as valuable as possible.
 Great value equals great reward.
 Let’s do this!

-56 thoughts on “Why Are My Helium Hotspot Earnings So Spiky?”
+56 responses to “Why Are My Helium Hotspot Earnings So Spiky?”

 1. Hi Nik,thanks for the post. im having a very bad start with my hotspot.
 First i put in my office which is on the 12th floor of a tower (i calculated 70 m height) after a week it made several challenges but couldnt get a challengee . i asked for advises in reddit then i realized that double tainted glass in tower acts as a barrier for the signal . so i replace the hotspot to my home which is the 1st floor and i reasserted the location .during the first week it only found 3 challengee and broadcast beacon once successfully .then i guessed that because i didnt change the hotspot antenna setting from 70 meters to 8 meters it could not get any witnesses .yesterday i changed the antenna height to 7 meters and still waiting to be witness. whereas other new hotspots are poping around me (even relayed ones) and at the very first hours of their activation they get witnessed . please advise me im feeling very frustrated